mathewgomas-alfred/mathewgomas.io/KritaFAQ.rst

     #.
 Try to open in Krita.
     #.
 If it cannot be opened in Krita, try the trick from 2.: open the archive and find mergedimage.png file.

 #.
 Open your file in Notepad or any other text editor.
-If the the content of the file is only a repeated *NUL* symbol, it means the file is most probably unrecoverable using the standard method.
+If the content of the file is only a repeated *NULL* symbol, it means the file is most probably unrecoverable using the standard method.
 If it's of a very high importance for you, you can try to recover the previous save using methods that checks the hard drive directly.

 Krita crashes on Windows 7 on start-up